autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ![fig](./images/path_generation/envelope_polygon.png)

-The module creates one-shot envelope polygon by using latest object pose and raw polygon in every planning cycle.
-On the other hand, the module envelope polygon information which is created in last planning cycle as well in order to update envelope polygon according to following logic.
-If the one-shot envelope polygon is not within previous envelope polygon, the module creates new envelope polygon.
-Otherwise, it keeps previous envelope polygon.
+The module creates a one-shot envelope polygon by using the latest object pose and raw polygon in every planning cycle.
+On the other hand, the module uses the envelope polygon information created in the last planning cycle in order to update the envelope polygon according to the following logic.
+If the one-shot envelope polygon is not within the previous envelope polygon, the module creates a new envelope polygon.
+Otherwise, it keeps the previous envelope polygon.
 By doing this process, the envelope polygon size and pose will converge even if perception output includes noise in object pose or shape.

 ![fig](./images/path_generation/polygon_update.png)

 ### Relationship between envelope polygon and avoidance path

-The avoidance path has two shift section, whose start or end point position depends on envelope polygon.
-The end point of avoidance shift section and start point of return shift section are fixed based on envelope polygon and the other side edges are dynamically changed based on ego speed, shift length, lateral jerk constraints, etc...
+The avoidance path has two shift sections, whose start or end point position depends on the envelope polygon.
+The end point of the avoidance shift section and start point of the return shift section are fixed based on the envelope polygon and the other side edges are dynamically changed based on ego speed, shift length, lateral jerk constraints, etc.

-The lateral positions of the two points are decided so that there can be enough space (=lateral margin) between ego body and the most overhang point of envelope polygon edge points.
-User can adjust lateral margin with following parameters.
+The lateral positions of the two points are decided so that there can be enough space (=lateral margin) between ego body and the most overhang point of the envelope polygon edge points.
+User can adjust lateral margin with the following parameters.

 ```yaml
         car: